mialkin/docs/go/go-syntax.md

 }
 ```

-You can "unpack" a slice of the same type into variadic arguments using the same three dots syntax.
+You can "unpack" a slice of the same type into variadic arguments using the same three-dot syntax.

 ```go
 letters := []string{"a", "b", "c"}